noamvel/lastpaste/README.md

-# Latests Pastes
+# Latest Pastes
-Latests Pastes is a simple python3 web crawler that crawls the [pastebin.com](https://pastebin.com/) site and stores the most recent "pastes" into storage.
+Latest Pastes is a simple python3 web crawler that crawls the [pastebin.com](https://pastebin.com/) site and stores the most recent "pastes" into storage.

 ## Requirements
 * python3 with latest version 3.7.4 installed.